 - Then, make horizontal and vertical cuts downwards, to cube the avocado.

 Variations for How to Cut Up An Avocado

 - To slice the avocado: I prefer to slice the avocado after removing it from the skin, as I find this yields the best-looking results.
 Especially if you plan to plate it beside your healthy tuna salad or healthy chicken salad.
 Place the peeled avocado flat-side-down on a chopping board and use a knife to carefully cut slices in the flesh (you can do this vertically for long slices or horizontally for small half-moons).
 Sometimes a slice can become stuck to the knife, just gently push it back into place before removing the knife from the avocado.

 You can also use food ‘stamps’ to slice heart, stars, and more out of your avocado slices for fun garnish!

 - For avocado wedges: Follow my method to slice the avocado in half and remove the pit.
 Then using either of the above methods (scooping or peeling) remove the avocado flesh from the peel and slice the avocado in half lengthwise on both halves to create four wedges.

 - To make avocado ‘curls’: First, follow one of the methods above to remove the flesh from the peel.
 Then chop the avocado half in half lengthwise.
-Using a potato/veggie peeler, starting from the thick part of the avocado (where you sliced it in half) create some avocado ‘peel’ which you can then curl up for garnish – this looks so pretty in any salad.
+Using a potato/veggie peeler, starting from the thick part of the avocado (where you sliced it in half) create some avocado ‘peel’ which you can then curl up for garnish – this looks so pretty in any healthy salad recipe.

 Once you have perfect the basics of ways to cut an avocado, you can then start looking into even more impressive forms of avocado presentation like an avocado rose!
 You can even slice the avocado in half across the middle to slice avocado ‘rounds’!